yanatan16/tethr.io/README.md

 This library focuses on _data_ streams, and (currently) provides no mechanisms for video or audio streams (pull requests are encouraged!).

-A great use for tethr.io is multiplayer games!
-I'm setting up an example game right now using tethr.io.
+A great use for tethr.io is multiplayer games or chat infrastructure!
+Theres a small ["game" example](https://github.com/yanatan16/tethr.io/tree/master/examples/basic-game) in the examples folder.

 #### [Examples](https://github.com/yanatan16/tethr.io/tree/master/examples)